ReisTecnologia/abc/README.md

 ### ABC Alfabetiza

+## Docker

+We have a docker-compose file to set up your development environment.
+To build the docker containers, go to the root of the project and run

+docker-compose up or docker-compose up -d to run in background

+This sets up one docker container: A local version of the Dynamodb that runs on localhost:8000.

+## Environment setup

+Before running the project, you need to modify the function `AWS.config.update()` on the db.js file with the appropriate endpoint, meaning if you want to test on your local running Dynamodb you have to use the following argument: `aws_local_config`, to use the actual Dynamodb change the function argument to: `aws_remote_config`.

+This project is setup using Netlify, meaning the enviroment variables used to grant the app access to the Dynamodb are configured on the Netlify.
+On the deploy settings you have to setup the appropriate value for your AWS Access Key ID and AWS Secret Key.
+The variables are MY_AWS_ACCESS_KEY_ID, with the value being your AWS Access Key ID and MY_AWS_SECRET_ACCESS_KEY with the value being your AWS Secret Key.
+Note: this is only if you want to use the actual Dynamodb, the local version uses a mock set of values for both keys.

+When running the local version of Dynamodb you can create a table and insert 5 mock items with `id` and `name` as its attributes with their values being `1` through `5` and `A` , `E`, `I`, `O`, `U` respectively, by running the script `createTable.js` inside the folder src/lambda/dbData/ .

 ## Create-React-App-Lambda

 This project is a reference demo showing you how to use [Create React App v3](https://github.com/facebookincubator/create-react-app) and [netlify-lambda v1](https://github.com/netlify/netlify-lambda) together in a [Netlify Dev](https://www.netlify.com/docs/cli/?utm_source=github&utm_medium=swyx-CRAL&utm_campaign=devex#netlify-dev-beta) workflow.
 You can clone this and immediately be productive with a React app with serverless Netlify Functions in the same repo.
 Alternatively you can deploy straight to Netlify with this one-click Deploy: